WASHINGTON – Flip a coin.

 “We’ve gotten all kinds of suggestions, from crabs to blue herrings to the top of the capitol and the State House,” said Michelle Byrnie, a spokeswoman in Gov. Parris Glendening’s office.
 “We even got a suggestion for soap from a elementary school student.
 Apparently, soap is manufactured in Maryland.”

-The committee will accept ideas through Friday, after which it will select three to five designs to be reviewed by the governor and sent to the Treasury for approval.
+The committee accepted ideas through Friday.
+Now, it will select three to five designs to be reviewed by the governor and sent to the Treasury for approval.
 The governor will select the final design to be submitted to the mint in April 1999.

 Montgomery County Coin Club members hope the final design will be the Wye Oak, the state tree.
 After considering Fort McHenry, an oriole and a raven — in honor of Edgar Allen Poe — club president Kenneth E. Swab said the group decided to submit the Wye Oak.
 But Swab, a member of the state’s selection committee, said he is open to all ideas.

 “One of the things the committee will have to take into consideration is that Connecticut has already submitted and had approved an oak design.
 We will have to consider whether there would be any confusion between the two,” he said.